Cloudy-The-Scientist/Cloudy-The-Scientist/README.md

-# Cloudy The Scientist - Zero Waste
+# Cloudy The Scientist - Garbage Classification (Recyclable or Non-Recyclable)

 ## Project Goal